Starliner (CST-100) [Boeing]

 The Starliner, formerly known as CST-100 (Crew Space Transportation 100), is a space capsule privately developed by Boeing to carry up to seven people to and from low earth orbit to carry crews to the ISS and the planned Bigelow Aerospace Orbital Space Complex.

-The capsule will have an Apollo-like shape and will use the Boeing Lightweight Ablator (BLA) for its heatshield.
+The capsule has an Apollo-like shape and uses the Boeing Lightweight Ablator (BLA) for its heatshield.
 For docking with the space station, Starliner will use an NDS (NASA Docking System) docking adaptor.
 Starliner will be reusable for up to 10 missions.

 The capsule is designed to be compatible with the Atlas-5(N22), Delta-4M+(4,2) and Falcon-9 launch vehicles.
 In August 2011 Boeing announced, that the Atlas-5(N12) launch vehicle was selected for the first flights.
 Later it was upgraded to the Atlas-5(N22) version.
-ULA will provide launch services for an autonomous orbital flight and a crewed launch, all in 2017.
+ULA provides launch services for an autonomous orbital flight and a crewed launch, originally planned for 2017.
 Later, the Atlas will be replaced by the Vulcan-N22 launch vehicle.
+The launch vehicle delivers Starliner on a suborbital trajectory and the capsule uses four of its orbital maneuvering and attitude control (OMAC) thrusters to circularize the orbit.

 |Type / Application:||Manned spacecraft|